 10 Tips for Recovering from Postpartum Depression

-There was a time in my motherhood journey where I thought I had lost myself.
+There was a time in my motherhood journey where I thought I had lost myself because of postpartum depression.

 Overwhelmed with two small children at home, touched out, over tired, burdened by the invisible load of motherhood, being on the go all day but never feeling like I got anything done, I was beyond weary.

 My newborn refused to eat or sleep and I had tried EVERYTHING.
 Nothing worked.
 I had difficulty accepting that this baby was nothing like the first one, nothing like my expectations.
 The perfectionism that set in with my first child was compounded by the second who needed more than I was able to give.
 I thought I was going to know what to do this time and when nothing worked it sent me into a spiral.
 My time, my energy, and my emotional battery ran out and I stopped being able to feel.